Dram-raider: Thief stole whisky worth almost £9,000 during day-long tour of Speyside

 Today, though, he thanked the court and said: “Please accept my sincere apologies.”

-Sheriff David Sutherland fined Iovanescu, of St Mary’s Road, Parr, a total of £6,250 and ordered he pay each a total of £1,950 compensation to those he stole from.
+Sheriff David Sutherland fined Iovanescu, of St Mary’s Road, Par, Cornwall, a total of £6,250 and ordered he pay each a total of £1,950 compensation to those he stole from.

 For all the latest court cases in Aberdeen, as well as the latest crime and breaking incidents, join our new Facebook group HERE.